Dragon1 Icon for

 - Implementational Level - showing the vendors and products with which the components will be implemented.

 All the visualizations on this page are logical-level architecture diagrams.
-Most often an architecture diagram contains a combination of logical and physical aspects, meaning that logical elements and physical components both are used in the visualization.
+An architecture diagram typically depicts a combination of logical and physical aspects, representing both logical elements and physical components in the visualization.

 Visualizing a Principle: Separation of Concerns

-Using a Logical Level Architecture Diagram of an Application Landscape, showing the concept of Front-, Mid, and Back Office.
+Using a Logical Level Architecture Diagram of an Application Landscape.

-The above diagram is, in this case, a logical architecture diagram, because it shows the offices concept used in the organization:
+The above diagram is, in this case, a logical architecture diagram showing the office concept used in the organization:

 - Front Office